Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Results and discussions

 One thing to note is about the H$^-$ anion.
 The energy values produced by $\varphi_{1}$, $\varphi_{2}$ and $\varphi_{3}$ could represent the H$^{-}$ as an unstable arrangement.
-However, the imposed confinement barriers assist in electronic stability of the system, therefore avoid that one of the electrons detaches from the atom.
+However, the imposed confinement barriers avoid that one of the electrons detaches from the atom.
 In the free H$^{-}$ the electrons are loosely attached to the nucleus, so its structure could be energetically appropriate to a dissociation in a neutral hydrogen atom plus an ejected electron.
-Nevertheless, investigations demonstrate that an unique bound state is observed when using more elaborate variational wavefunctions~\cite{ionnegativohidrogenio,hill,atomose}.
+These particularities of the H$^{-}$ can to difficult the study of this ion through the variational method and to produce some numerical instability in the determination of physical quantities of interest in regions of rigorous confinement.
+Nevertheless, investigations demonstrate that a unique bound state is observed when using more elaborate variational wavefunctions~\cite{ionnegativohidrogenio,hill,atomose,LeSech}.